 Niederurnertäli Trail (Glarus)

-On this snowshoe tour you can enjoy the silence of the wintry Niederurnertäli.
-The glacier valley beckons with its snow-covered alpine meadows, gnarled maple trees and wonderful views of Glarnerland.
+On this snowshoe tour, you enjoy the silence of the wintry Niederurnertal.
+The glacier valley entices with its snow-covered alpine meadows, gnarled maple trees, and wonderful views of the Glarus region.

 Difficulty: medium